-Located along the Canadian border, North Dakota as the third least populated state in the nation, making it ideal for retirees hoping to get away.
-The U.S. Air Force operates some bases here.
+Located along the Canadian border, North Dakota as the third least populated state in the nation, is ideal for retirees hoping to get away.
 North Dakota has a reliably strong economy; unemployment is lower than the national average.
 Located in the Great Plains, the outdoors are an enormous part of North Dakota life.
 Religion is also important here; North Dakota has more churches per capita than any other state.
-Population was estimated at 683,932 in late 2011.
+Population was estimated at 757,000 in late 2015, with a median age of 35.4.
 Active adults looking for information on cities for retirement like Fargo and Bismarck will find all they need to know here.
+Updated Dec., 2016.

 North Dakota has a largely semi-arid climate.
 The state can experience everything from high speed straight-line winds, hail, and thunderstorms to blizzards and tornadoes.
 Springtime flooding is a relatively common occurrence in the Red River Valley.
 In 2009 the American Lung Association rated Fargo as the cleanest city in the country, giving it an A for air quality.

 North Dakota is slightly above average when it comes to rankings for cost of living, with a $57,181 median household income.
 The state has the 28th lowest cost of living of all the states.
 The Zillow Home Value Index in late 2016 was $203,600.
 The National Association for Realtors placed median selling prices for homes in Fargo at $204,100 and in Bismarck at $251,000 in late 2016.